Chart Color Schemes

 Camden Park is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Camden Park was found to have low cultural diversity, with 87.5% of its population born in Australia, 96.7% being citizens, and 95.3% speaking English only at home.
-The dominant religion in Camden Park is Christianity, accounting for 74.4% of the population, compared to None% across Greater Sydney.
-The top three ancestry groups are English (30.3%), Australian (27.9%), and Irish (9.1%).
+Camden Park's cultural diversity was found to be below average, with 87.5% of its population born in Australia, 96.7% being citizens, and 95.3% speaking English only at home.
+Christianity is the predominant religion in Camden Park, comprising 74.4%, compared to 49.2% across Greater Sydney.
+The top three ancestry groups are English (30.3%), Australian (27.9%), and Irish (9.1%), all of which are significantly higher than regional averages.

 Frequently Asked Questions - Diversity